-Raptors are birds that are primarily or totally carnivorous, have keen vision, and have powerful beaks for tearing flesh.The Grand Canyon is a sheltered home for many threatened raptor species, and is an important location for raptor conservation efforts.
+Birds of prey, also called raptors, are birds that are primarily or totally carnivorous, have keen vision, and have powerful beaks for tearing flesh.The Grand Canyon is a sheltered home for many threatened birds of prey, and is an important location for raptor conservation efforts.

 The Colorado River and its dozens of tributary streams create an extensive network of riparian, or stream-side, habitat in Grand Canyon National Park.These riparian zones create important habitat for permanent resident species, and are important rest stops for migratory species.